Mary Schlarb, Ph.D.

 Director and Senior International Officer

 Mary started her career in international education in 1992, working for the intercultural education organization VIA Programs in California and Indonesia.
 As an undergraduate in International Relations at Stanford, she studied abroad in France, and served as a graduate research fellow in the Philippines while completing her Master’s in International Agriculture and Rural Development at Cornell.
 She has served as a community development consultant in Indonesia, Thailand, and Malaysia, and for the U.N.
 Food and Agricultural Organization.
-She is currently pursuing a Ph.D. in Comparative International Development Education through the University of Minnesota – Twin Cities.
+She holds a Ph.D. in Comparative International Development Education from the University of Minnesota – Twin Cities.

 As director of the office and the College’s senior international officer, Mary leads international partnership development, education abroad and incoming student programs, and international student and scholars services, with the aim of facilitating student, faculty, and staff intercultural exchange and campus internationalization.

-Julie earned a master’s degree in International Education Policy from Harvard and is currently a Ph.D.
-Candidate in Cultural Foundations of Education at Syracuse University.
-Her dissertation research focuses on the socio-cultural impact of study abroad program on host communities in Costa Rica and Italy.
+Julie holds a master’s degree in International Education Policy from Harvard and a Ph.D. in Cultural Foundations of Education from Syracuse University.
+Her dissertation research focuses on the experiences of host community members in San Jose, Costa Rica and Florence, Italy – she has published several articles on the internationalization of K-12 education, the decolonization of study abroad, and study abroad host community impact.
 As an undergraduate at the University at Buffalo, Julie studied abroad in Tanzania, England, and the Czech Republic.
-She has since worked in international education at several universities in the U.S., the Department of State, as well as at the U.S. Embassy in Swaziland.
+She has worked in international education at several universities, as well as the US Department of State, and US Embassy in Swaziland.

-Julie oversees study abroad program administration, planning, budgeting, marketing and recruitment, and currently advises for programs to: Australia, Cuba, Greece, India, Italy, Mexico, Romania, and the UK.
+Julie oversees study abroad program administration, planning, budgeting, marketing and recruitment, and currently advises for programs in Australia, Mexico, Ghana, India, Romania as well as Projects Abroad and Independent International Internships.

 Senior Study Abroad Advisor